Introducing Oloba

 Hands at Work in Africa UK Gathering

-It is always a pleasure and a privilege to gather as Hands at Work Advocates.
+It is always a pleasure and a privilege to gather as Hands at Work family in the UK.
 This year our day was held at Hollywood Christian Life Centre near Birmingham and hosted by Peter and Deborah Steele.
 Thanks to them both for their hard work in catering for the day and arranging a time of shared worship.
 Also, to their pastor, Steve Crossthwaite, for opening the day in prayer.

 Catherine (Cat) Clarkson was our next speaker.
 Following thirteen years as an International Volunteer in Africa, Cat has recently taken a sabbatical back in the UK.
 She shared how Hands at Work has changed over the last thirteen years “in every possible way, although the model and prophetic call to the church has not”.
 She also talked very movingly about how her life has been changed by her time with Hands.
 She shared inspiring stories of children who had grown into becoming young African Hands at Work leaders.
 She talked about her future plans – sharing how God has called her back to her home city of Southampton, where she will be working with the vulnerable from a community base called, ironically, ‘The Hub’!
 She finished by reminding us of verses from Isaiah 58, including from verse 10: ‘Feed the hungry and help those in trouble’.